Eberhard Taubert

 Eberhard Taubert (11 May 1907 in Kassel – 2 November 1976 in Cologne) was a lawyer and anti-Semitic Nazi propagandist.
-He joined the Nazi party in 1931, and quickly became involved in both anti-Communist and anti-Jewish propaganda.
-From 1933 to 1945 he worked as a high official in the Propagandaministerium under Joseph Goebbels, where he headed its anti-Komintern department.
+He joined the Nazi Party on 1 November 1931 (membership number 712,249).
+At the same time, he joined the Sturmabteilung (SA), the Nazi paramilitary unit where he served on the staff of SA-Gruppe Berlin-Brandenburg with the rank of SA-Sturmführer.
+At the beginning of 1932, Taubert became head of the legal department of Gau Berlin and the anti-Bolshevism advisor to Joseph Goebbels, the Gauleiter.
+He became involved in both anti-Communist and anti-Jewish propaganda.
+From 1933 to 1945 he worked as a high official in the Propagandaministerium under Goebbels, where he headed its anti-Komintern department.

 His nickname in Nazi circles was Dr. Anti.
 From 1939 he headed the Institute for the Study of the Jewish Question.
-He worked in 1940 on the script for the anti-Semitic propaganda film Der ewige Jude (English: The Eternal Jew) and was responsible for the law requiring Jews to wear the yellow badge (Judenstern).
+He worked in 1940 on the script for the anti-Semitic propaganda film Der ewige Jude (English: The Eternal Jew).
+He also served as a lay judge at the People's Court.
 After the Second World War he changed his name to Erwin Kohl and worked for $3,000 a month for the German Christian Democratic Union in West Germany, providing material against more radical Marxists.